SeriousSurge/Shamirs-secrets-example/README.md

 - Generation of shares for a secret using Shamir's Secret Sharing algorithm
 - Distribution of shares among multiple nodes using Flask API
 - Reconstruction of the secret using Lagrange interpolation
-- Support for different secret sizes (up to 256)
+- Support for different secret sizes (up to 16 characters (128 bits))
 - Simple and extensible implementation

 ## Getting Started